EnergyMashupLab/eml-cts/README.md

 Notes:
 A ledger is a list in time order of committed transactions.
 A position is cumulative committed transactions.
 A trace of messages includes transactions proposed but never cleared.
 Ledgers are saved to a file or possibly sent over a network connection as the design matures.

-The Position Manager tracks completed (cleared) transactions (also contained in a ledger) to determine committed market positions.
+The Position Manager tracks completed (cleared) transactions (also contained in a logical ledger) to record committed market positions.
-Market position information is typically needed by the teua (on behalf of the sc).
+Market position information may be needed by a TEUA (on behalf of its user).

-The TEUA in turn can use market position to determine the difference between committed position and projected needs.
-The SC may then transact only for what is needed to align current committed position with projected needs, tendering to buy or sell as appropriate.
+A TEUA can use market position to determine the difference between committed position and projected needs, simplifying the user's job.
+The TEUA may then transact only for what is needed to align current committed position with projected needs, tendering to buy or sell as appropriate.

-All transactions and clearing flow through the LMA which updates the Market Position database for use by the TEUA.
+All transactions and clearing flow through the LMA which updates the Market Position database for use by others.

 Built With
 ----------